nikhithn/Kiko-plus/_posts/Actually.md

 ## Actually

 I created a chrome extension that updates occurences of the error "401 - Unauthorized" to read "401 - Unauthenticated," as it should.
+Even if this correction is just in my own browser, it is cathartic to see it fixed in at least the domain I control.

+If you share my scruple, you can download the extension on my [github](https://github.com/nikhithn/Actually).

+But this got me wondering.
+Surely, this can't be the only error in the RFC, and surely there are other errors floating around the internet, hoping to be fixed.
+If you know any, send them to me, and I'll add them to my extension.

+Together, let's make the internet slightly more correct.